ujjwalguptaofficial/mahal-doc/content/docs/basic/component-lifecycle.md

 ### 2. Mount

-The `mount` lifecycle event occurs after the element is rendered.
+The `mount` lifecycle event occurs after the component is rendered (element has been inserted into DOM and ui is visible).

 ```
 import {Component} from "mahal"